alimate/alimate.github.io/_posts/2020-2-9-java14-records-in-depth.md

  - Records can implement other interfaces.
  - For each component, there is an accessor method, e.g. `max` and `min`.
  - There are auto-generated implementations for `toString`, `equals` and `hashCode` based on all components.
- - Finally, there is an auto-generated constructor which accepts all components as its arguments.
+ - Finally, there is an auto-generated constructor that accepts all components as its arguments.

 Also, the `java.lang.Record` is just an abstract class with a protected no-arg constructor and a few other basic abstract methods:
 {% highlight java %}